Safwan169/Product-Hunt-Client-side/README.md

 * Standard Users: Share one product with the community.
 * Premium Members: Unlock the ability to add unlimited products, expanding your reach and impact.

  2. Role-Based Management

 * Administrators: Oversee user activities, manage roles, and ensure a smooth experience for all.
 * Moderators: Feature standout products, curate the homepage, and maintain a high-quality product catalog by handling reports and      removing inappropriate items.

-3. Engagement and Feedback

-* Interactive Elements: Users can like, dislike, review, and report products, fostering a dynamic and responsive community environment.
-* Review System: Provide valuable feedback on products, helping creators improve and users make informed decisions.

 4. Membership Advantages

 * Enhanced Visibility: Premium membership grants unlimited product submissions, increasing exposure and opportunities for engagement.
-* Exclusive Features: Access premium tools and benefits designed to boost your product's success on our platform.

 5. Comprehensive Admin and Moderator Tools